 - You don’t have time to do it well, or do it at all.

 - You hate writing.
 Period.

-Your minimal writing skills or hurried efforts could damage your reputation as a thought-leader.
+Your minimal blog writing skills or hurried efforts could damage your reputation as a thought-leader.
 In turn, this could lead to a loss of authority and reduced profits.